Trees in graphs of large linear cliquewidth: The Dichotomy Lemma in the local case

-\begin{claim} Let $A$ and $B$ be different recurrent components, and let $Y$ be a node.
-Then every path in the induced subgraph of $Y$ from $Y.A$ to $Y.B$ must pass through all descendants of $Y$ in the tree decomposition. \end{claim}
+\begin{claim} Let $A$ and $B$ be different recurrent outer components, and let $Y$ be a node.
+Then every path in the induced subgraph of $Y$ from $Y.A$ to $Y.B$ enters every descendant of $Y$. \end{claim}

-\begin{proof} Let $X$ be a descendant of $Y$, and assume for contradiction that there is a path from $Y.A$ to $Y.B$ which avoids $X$.
-By definition of recurrent components, we also have paths from $X.A$ to $Y.A$ and from $X.B$ to $Y.B$.
+\begin{claimproof} Let $X$ be a descendant of $Y$, and assume for contradiction that there is a path from $Y.A$ to $Y.B$ that does not have an edge inside $X$, i.e.~an outer path in $X \subset Y$.
+By definition of recurrent components, we also have outer paths from $X.A$ to $Y.A$ and from $X.B$ to $Y.B$.
 Let $E$ denote the theory of the context $X \subset Y$.
 Then by definition of outer components, the dashed paths in the picture below appear in $E \circ E$.

 \mypic{111}